-It.
-James Stranaham's weapons platoon were the last to "withdraw from their original positions.
+Lt.
+James Stranaham's weapons platoon were the last to withdraw from their ori-ginal positions.
 908th FA Bn started timely serenades into the attacking Krauts.
 This gave Co.
-A an opportunity to catch their breaths and they started back, sweeping the strangther woods.
+A an opportunity to catch their breaths and they started back, sweeping the enemy from the woods.